numoonchld/numoonchld.github.io/_posts/2019-07-05-networking-notes-1-relational-dbs.md

 #### SQL query

+- a query always returns a table per the parameters of the query

 - `select ... from ... where ...` query:
     - example: `select name, birthdate from animals where species = 'gorilla';`
     - query keyword: `select`